dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/hosting-win32-content-in-wpf.md

 }
 ```

 But suppose the Win32 code is not quite so self-contained?
-If so, you can create a Win32 dialog box and embed its contents into a larger [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application.
+If so, you can create a Win32 dialog box and embed its contents into a larger WPF application.
 The sample shows this in Visual Studio and C++, although it is also possible to do this in a different language or at the command line.

 Start with a simple dialog, which is compiled into a C++ DLL project.

-Next, introduce the dialog into the larger [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application:
+Next, introduce the dialog into the larger WPF application:

 - Compile the DLL as managed (`/clr`)